nhhegde/Machine-Learning/README.md

 Implemented a K nearest neighbors classification algorithm for a college course in 2014.
 (c) Neil Hegde 2015, unless otherwise noted.

+...notice a few strange things?
+Good on you!
+Please get in touch.
+This project is very old.

 ## Requirements